-There are ultimately three positions one can hold on these theories: First, they are all true—and who could believe this?—but if so, there is nothing you can do about them.
-Second, they are all false, and obviously should not demand your time and energy.
-Third, they are a mixture of both, and we cannot know which is which.
-If this is the case, then what is the point of delving into them?
+There are ultimately three positions one can hold on these theories: First, they are all true—which is definitely not the case!
+Even if they were reality, there would be nothing you could do about them.
+Second, they are all false, and human beings never engage in attempts to deceive others.
+Third, they are a mixture of both, and there is no way to know which is which.
+If this last option is the case, then what is the point of delving into them?

-One disastrous result of these ideas is that untold hours of human energy and attention, which theorists might otherwise have put toward productive and positive ends, vanish in a cloud of smoke.
+One terrible result of these ideas is that untold hours of human energy and attention, which theorists might otherwise have put toward productive and positive ends, vanish in a cloud of smoke.

 The most unbalanced members of a society, when exposed to these ideas, can be driven to commit terrible acts, including assault and mass murder.

 This plot has plagued all peoples on every continent.
 We have all played a mostly unwitting role in it.
-Yet the culprits are neither the usual suspects that conspiracy theorists blame, nor the supposed scapegoats they defend.
+Yet the guilty parties are neither the usual suspects that conspiracy theorists blame, nor the supposed scapegoats they defend.

 The good news is that this conspiracy can and will be stopped, but only after its architects unleash their worst attacks.

 To learn more, read David C. Pack’s booklet A World in Captivity.